2025 CBSC Fellows

 2021 CBSC FELLOWS IN THE FIELD WITH EDGEWOOD AND CLARKSTON PARTNERS

 Seven 2021 CBSC Fellows began implementing co-developed community building projects in the Clarkston and Edgewood communities in late March.
-Operating in a hybrid model, fellows are able to safely participate in community-based activities advancing the work of our partners.
+Operating in a hybrid model, fellows were able to safely participate in community-based activities advancing the work of our partners.

 2020 CBSC Projects